bishoph/sopare/readme.md

 This is the **SO**und **PA**ttern **RE**cognition project written in Python.
-In a nutshell the project listens to mic input and creates simple characteristics.
+In a nutshell the project is able to listen in real time to microphone input and detect patterns (like words) in the steam based on simple characteristics.
-These characteristics are compared to characteristics stored in a dictionary.
 The output is an array of potential best guess matches.
+SoPaRe works offline and was tested successfully on a Raspberry Pi 2 and on a Banana Pi.

-Here is an example output when I different words (means 'light off' in German!):
+Here is an example output for the words 'light off' in German:

 ```
  [u'licht', u'aus']